Fair Cake-Cutting in Practice: Experiment

-At the end of the experiment, 2 rounds are randomly selected from all procedures, and subjects are paid the number of points they obtained in both procedures divided by 10, in pounds.
-In addition, subjects receive a fixed $\pounds 5$ payment for showing up.
-For example, if in the two randomly selected rounds the subject obtains 120 and 80 points, then she receives $\pounds 12$ + $\pounds 8$ + $\pounds 5$ = $\pounds 25$.
-The highest payment achievable (through strategic behavior) is $\pounds 29$, whereas the lowest is $\pounds 5$.
+The payment in EXP1 was in GBP, whereas in EXP2 was in EUR.
+In both EXP1 and EXP2, the highest payment achievable in EXP1 and EXP2, through strategic behavior, is 29 currency units, whereas the lowest is 5 currency units (i.e either GBP or EUR), which subjects receive for showing up.
+In EXP1, in addition to the 5 currency unit payment for showing up, 2 rounds are randomly selected from all procedures, and subjects are paid the number of points they obtained in both procedures divided by 10.
+For example, if in the two randomly selected rounds the subject obtains 120 and 80 points, then she receives 12 GBP + 8 GBP + GBP 5 = 25 GBP.
+In EXP2, in addition to the 5 currency unit payment for showing up, the subjects are paid the average payoff across rounds divided by 5.

+In EXP2, before the experiment begins, we give the subjects one practice round that is not relevant to their payoffs so that they familiarize themselves with the graphical interface and the procedures.